acharyab15/dotfiles/README.md

 # dotfiles

-# vimrc
+# VIM

-A lot of good stuff from this page for python/VIM integration --https://www.fullstackpython.com/vim.html
+A lot of good stuff from [this](https://www.fullstackpython.com/vim.html) page for python/VIM integration

-# Some simple, yet amazing key mappings
+### Some simple, yet amazing key mappings

 `map 0 ^`     Remap VIM 0 to first non-blank character